obalci-pardus/SecureFileImport/README.md

 1. The active directory user name and password are taken to access the file server.
 1. If the external media is not physically connected, the status is displayed on the screen and the user is expected to operate for <TIMEOUT> (Default:180) seconds.
 If the user does not perform the operation, the program will exit (and main LTSP menu will be is returned).
 1. The external media connected to the system are automatically connected in read-only mode.
 This ensures that no data is transferred from the file server.
 (Because root can override it, it is important to keep the root password of client securely)
-1. Files in external media will be scanned using multiple viruses
+1. Files in external media will be scanned using multiple es
 1. If no virus is found in the scanned files:
    1. A new folder opens in the standard folder specified on the file server (Template: "<UserID> \ _ Transfer_ \ YYYYAAGG-SSDDss")
    1. External media information is copied to the destination folder in TXT / XML format. (?)